Azure/iot-identity-service/docs/pkcs11/index.md

 ## Verifying the PKCS#11 library was installed and configured correctly

 After you've configured the PKCS#11 library, you can test it with `pkcs11-tool` or `p11tool`.
-Since the library has been configured for the Keys Service's `aziotks` Linux user, ensure that you always use that user when using `pkcs11-tool`, `p11tool`, etc. For example, prepend those commands with `sudo -u aziotks`.
+Since the library has been configured for the Keys Service's `aziotks` Linux user, ensure that you always use that user when using `pkcs11-tool`, `p11tool`, etc. For example, prepend those commands with `sudo -Hu aziotks`.

 (`$PKCS11_LIB_PATH` is the path of the PKCS#11 library that you set as the value of `aziot_keys.pkcs11_lib_path` in the `/etc/aziot/config.toml`)